ayush-jain-12/Assignment-Submission-Portal/README.md

 ## Endpoints
 ### User Endpoints

-HTTP Method	Endpoint	Description
+HTTP Method	Endpoint	Description:

 POST	/user/register	Register a new user

 POST	/user/login	User login

 POST	/user/upload	Upload an assignment

 GET	/user/admins	Fetch all admins

 ### Admin Endpoints

-HTTP Method	Endpoint	Description
+HTTP Method	Endpoint	Description:

 POST	/admin/register	Register a new admin

 POST	/admin/login	Admin login

-GET	/admin/assignments	View assignments tagged to admin POST	/admin/assignments/{id}/accept	Accept an assignment POST	/admin/assignments/{id}/reject	Reject an assignment
+GET	/admin/assignments	View assignments tagged to admin

+POST	/admin/assignments/{id}/accept	Accept an assignment

+POST	/admin/assignments/{id}/reject	Reject an assignment

 ### Testing the Application

-Postman or API Testing Tools
+**Postman** or API Testing Tools

 Import the API documentation (if available as a file) into Postman.

 Use the provided endpoints for testing:

 Create users and admins.

 Upload and manage assignments.

 Troubleshooting

 ### MongoDB Connection Issue

 Ensure MongoDB is running on the configured port.

 If using Atlas, verify your IP is whitelisted.

 ### Maven Build Issues

 Ensure Maven and JDK versions are compatible.
-Run mvn clean to clear any cached issues and rebuild.

 Port Conflicts

 If the default port (8080) is busy, change the server port in application.properties: